Limited Offer: Early Black Friday Deal

 One of the most commonly shared advice tips from one amateur golfer to another is to keep the left arm straight.

-Golfers that are thinking of their left arm straight when they stand over the golf ball are going to be more likely to lift the club up with their hands and not incorporate the lower body.
+Golfers who are thinking of their left arm straight when they stand over the golf ball are going to be more likely to lift the club with their hands and not incorporate the lower body.

-You can use the left arm straight concept when you play golf, but make sure you know when to use it and how it will impact ball flight.
+You can use the left-arm straight concept when you play golf, but make sure you know when and how it will impact ball flight.

 We see many golfers’ swings with too much extension at the top simply because they are focused on keeping that left arm dead straight on the entire backswing.